humanmade/altis-security/docs/minimum-password-strength.md

 # Minimum Password Strength

-To protect against brute force and dictionary attacks, Platform enforces a minimum password strength.
+To protect against brute force and dictionary attacks, Altis enforces a minimum password strength.

 Passwords are scored one of four possible scores: